uniphil/ada-pico-notes/ada.md

     - nah but I *was* looking at undreleased code on the main branch. `RP.PIO.DMA_TX_Trigger` is unreleased :'(

 wrote a bunch of code with DMA + PIO and.... didn't work, hard to debug. started over working backward from PIO instead of forward from DMA.

+it's surprising to me that ada has exception-based error handling. seems like it can be non-obvious when a function like Get from https://learn.adacore.com/courses/intro-to-ada/chapters/generics.html#generic-packages can actually raise.

+...but being able to add exception handling to any statements blook is pretty cool

+unexpected: tasks as a language feature. seems... good? not keen on: `with somepackge;` will cause that package's tasks to run automatically??? i do like the looks of rendez-vous style of task entries though